00-team/chrome-extensions/new-tab/README.md

 # 00 Team Custom New Tab

-a fully customizable new tab with some special features ;)
+a fully customizable new tab

 ![new-tab-screenshot](../images/new-tab.png)